-- Remove 2 screws from cover plate to expose fuel selection device (see Figure 14, page 15). - 2.
-For NATURAL GAS, press in knob using a flat screwdriver with a blade with thickness of a quarter and turn knob clockwise until the knob locks into the NG position (see Figure 5).
-Fuel selection device

-- must be locked in the NG position.
-Do not operate heater between locked positions! - Rotate and close cover over fuel selection device and reinstall screw. - Remove hex plug (with wrench provided) from natural gas inlet of regulator (see Figure 5).
+- Remove bottom screw from cover plate located on back side of heater (see Figure 4).
+Rotate to expose fuel selection device. - For NATURAL GAS, press in knob using a flat screwdriver with a blade with thickness of a quarter and turn knob clockwise until the knob locks into the NG position (see Figure 5).
+Fuel selection device must be locked in the NG position.
+Do not operate heater between locked positions! - Rotate and close cover over fuel selection device and reinstall screws. - Remove hex plug (with wrench provided) from natural gas inlet of regulator (see Figure 5).
 Install gas line into NG inlet of regulator.
 Use thread sealant to assure there are no leaks.